 - Make sure all valuable items are removed from the inside of your vehicle.

 - Read this valuable post from the Overlanding South & Central America Facebook group.

 Luckily, shipping between Panama and Colombia is relatively safer than shipping trans-Atlantic.
-But be sure to take the extra precaution to further reduce your chances of theft.
+But be sure to take the extra precaution to reduce your chances of theft further.

 Traveling with a pet from Panama to Colombia (or in reverse) isn’t as difficult as you might think.
 Here are the steps you’ll need to take care of for a safe and successful trip.

-- Within 10 days of your flight, visit a vet to prepare the health certificate.
-We recommend visiting Andy’s Pets in Panama city.
+- Visit a vet to prepare the health certificate within ten days of your flight.
+We recommend visiting Andy’s Pets in Panama City.
 Andrea speaks perfect English and is incredibly nice and professional.

 - The vet will submit your pet’s application to the appropriate government department (MIDA).

 - If successful, you should be approved on the same day and receive a confirmation email.